GGS111/ML/7_Random_forest/Readme.md

 ### Changes:

-- number of trees
+- n_estimators: number of trees
-- max depths
+- max_depth: max depths of model
-- min number of features in Node
+- min_samples_split: min number of features in Node
-- number of features
+- max_features: number of features
-- Criterion: Gini, Entropy, LogLoss
+- criterion: Criterion: Gini, Entropy, LogLoss
+- bootstrap='True` (default), otherwise the whole dataset is used for building.